doctorfree/MirrorCommand/markdown/vol.1.md

 : Where N is a whole number percentage between 0 and 100, inclusive.

 # DESCRIPTION
-The *vol* command gets, sets, saves, and restores the MagicMirror volume level
+The *vol* command gets, sets, saves, and restores the MagicMirror volume level.

 # COMMAND LINE OPTIONS
 **-u**
 : display usage message

+**-c** cardnumber
+: Specifies the audio card to use when adjusting volume.
+The default card number is set by the *set_asound_conf* command

 **-m**
 : toggles volume mute/unmute